 Shenandoah High School students who earn a GPA of 3.750 taking a minimum of 13 credits will be awarded an academic letter for that year.
 Work study credits do not count toward the 13 credits in a year.
-The letter will be awarded to seniors at the Awards Assembly in May and to underclassmen in the following year's first of the year assembly.

 Students will receive: 1st year - Letter with Academic inscribed, 2nd year - Lamp of Knowledge pin, 3rd and 4th year - Bar.